 “ Great memories!
 Thanks to Rapid Lake Lodge for a wonderful trip, my Dad and I really had a great time.
 You certainly looked after us, and even though we had a few challenges with the weather, Sam was able to change plans promptly and get us some incredible fishing opportunities.
 The Brookie fishing was truly fantastic and just outside our cabin!
 Too end it all off with 2 incredible days Char fishing, we were very satisfied.
 Nunavik is definitely a special place when it comes to fishing!
 Best Regards »

 “I really appreciated my stay at Rapid Lake Lodge.
 The fishing is phenomenal!
 Brook trout, lake trout and the migratory arctic char are present in large numbers and take the flies with aggressiveness.
 A laker of 8 kg on a no. 8 tandem fly or a char on a tube fly no. 8 are unique experiences in itself.
 The lodge accommodation in the middle of the tundra is an experience to be seen.
 The meals and the atmosphere are outstanding! “

 Naoto Aoki (Alberta), August 2015

 ” All my life, I’ve dreamt of catching a bright red arctic char… I’ve caught char before, but never of much size and certainly not the colour I was after.
 My time spent at Rapid Lake Lodge did not disappoint!
 In the four days of fishing, I landed a dozen bright red char is some of the most pristine waters and picturesque landscapes in the country.
 With almost no comparison, these red char are the most beautiful fish I have ever photographed.
 I cannot wait to get back to Rapid Lake Lodge one day!
-Thank you Alain and the rest of your staff for a trip of a lifetime!”
+Thank to all the staff for a trip of a lifetime!”